kundan9572/Phone-Directory/README.md

 ### perform various crud operation like search , delete and insert contact details.

 ### I took help of STL container multimap to store name and phone number.
+### It provide user to search for specific contact and also delete searched contact.